syntactician/SNaPP/Manual/BIOPAC_HowTo.md

 ![Set Up Channels][SetUpChannels]
 8. Click the "Add New Module..." button on the popup window.
 9. Find and select the "ECG100C and ECG100C-MRI" option.
-10.
+10. Select channel 1.
 11. Open the "Digital" tab, and select the "Acquire," "Plot," and "Value" options on channel D8.
-This allows the Acq*Knowledge* to recognize and incorporate signals from the Stim**Tracker** unit.
+This allows Acq*Knowledge* to recognize and incorporate signals from the Stim**Tracker** unit.
 12. Open the Calculate tab, and select "Acquire," "Plot," "Value," and "Rate" for Channel C0.
 13. All of the configuration up to this poing can be saved in a template file, but EDA requires per-setup calibration which prevents a template file for performing properly if it is included.
 Use the "Save As..." dialogue to save the graph as a .gtl template.
 14. Add the PPEGED-R module with the "Add New Module" option of the "Set Up Channels" dialogue box (see steps 7 through 9 if there is any confusion).